ajiteshgogoi/booksync/README.md

    - Find "My Clippings.txt" in your Kindle's documents folder
    - Upload the file through the BookSync interface
    - The app will parse and queue your highlights for processing
-   - Processing happens via daily Vercel Cron Job (at midnight UTC)
+   - Processing happens via GitHub Actions workflow (runs every 30 minutes)
-   - Daily batch processing with fair scheduling for multiple users:
+   - Efficient batch processing with no timeout limits:
+     - Can handle thousands of highlights
-     - Up to 10 jobs per user per day
+     - Processes up to 100 highlights per run
-     - Jobs are distributed fairly across all users
      - Progress is saved and can be checked anytime
-   - For increased processing capacity, consider upgrading to Vercel Pro
+     - Automatic continuation from last processed position
+   - Free and unlimited processing using GitHub's free tier (2000 minutes/month)

 3. **Organizing in Notion**
    - Highlights are organized by book